-Executive Summary — Over the last decade, companies have struggled to meet analysts' expectations.
+Overview — Over the last decade, companies have struggled to meet analysts' expectations.
 Analysts have challenged the companies they covered to reach for unprecedented earnings growth, and executives have often acquiesced to analysts' increasingly unrealistic projections, adopting them as a basis for setting goals for their organizations.
 As Monitor Group cofounder Joseph Fuller and HBS professor emeritus Michael C. Jensen write, improving future relations between Main Street and Wall Street and putting an end to the destructive "earnings game" between analysts and executives will require a new approach to disclosure based on a few simple rules of engagement.
 (This article originally appeared in the Journal of Applied Corporate Finance in the Winter 2002 issue.)
 Key concepts include:

 - Managers must confront the capital markets with courage and conviction.